Ben Barsotti Scott

 RESEARCH

-People’s blockades during the ‘Automated Air War’
+People’s blockades against the ‘Automated Air War’

 2024︎︎︎present